Boris-Bodin/formation-template/README.md

 The project uses markdown files located in the `public/slides` directory to generate the slides.
 Each markdown file represents a session.
 The markdown files use a specific syntax to define the layout and content of the slides.

 The slides are generated using [remark.js](https://remarkjs.com/), a flexible, browser-based markdown presentation tool.

-The markdown files are converted into slides in real-time, providing a live-preview of the presentation as you write.
+For add a session, create a new markdown file in the `public/slides` directory.
+And add a button in the `views/index.ejs` file to link to the new session.

 The name of a slide should be the snake_case version of the section title.
 For example, if the section title is `### My Section`, the slide name should be `name: my-section`.
 Special characters in the section title should be replaced with a '-'.
 This naming convention ensures that the sections title are displayed correctly in the presentation.